Sport, PE & Clubs

 At Gotherington, it is our intention to develop a lifelong love of physical activity, sport and PE in all young people.
 We aim to help ensure a positive and healthy physical and mental outlook in the future and help young people to develop essential skills like leadership and teamwork.
 Within each lesson, we strive to give every child the opportunity to develop skills in PE, consider the impact on their health and fitness, compete/perform/officiate and evaluate.
 Within lessons, the children learn skills in a wide range of sports including skateboarding, ultimate frisbee and tri-golf.
 We are also able to offer a wide range of after-school clubs and inter and intra-school competitions.

-Our school is part of Move-More, previously known as the Cheltenham School Sport Network.
+Our school is part of Move-More.
 Move More is an innovative, vibrant charity who pride themselves on being able to make a positive difference to the lives of children and their families through sport and physical activity.
 'We are experts in Physical Education, school sport and physical activity for children and young people.
 Originally a School Sport Network, we have an established understanding of the impact sport and physical activity can have on young people.
 Now, as an independent charity we remain committed to supporting primary, secondary and special schools whilst extending our reach into the community.
 All our work adopts a child-centred approach, with emphasis on sustainability and strong partnership work.'

 The following documents outline the plans that we have in place to promote and develop PE and Sport at Gotherington.
+The plan specifies how we will/have used the PE and Sport Premium.
 Leaders have also reviewed the impact of actions on pupils.
 This can be found in the 'Impact Review' document.

 This condition has been added in response to recommendations from the Swim Group, who reviewed curriculum swimming and water safety in primary schools